circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 **Interactive Interpreter (Ex: Python)**

 In some use-cases an Orb may only exist in a particular environment.
-For instance, if your orb is for a popular Python utility it may be reasonable to require Python as a dependancy of your orb.
+For instance, if your orb is for a popular Python utility it may be reasonable to require Python as a dependency of your orb.
 We can utilize the [run]({{site.baseurl}}/2.0/configuration-reference/#run) command with a modified shell parameter.

 ```yaml
   - run: